-\fakeparagraph{System-Level Pre-Training Efficiency Optimization.} Due to the high demand on memory and compute resources, LLMs are usually pre-trained across multiple compute nodes in a distributed manner.
-Therefore, most techniques for improving pre-training efficiency at the system level focus on distributed training.
-Existing efficient distributed training methods that are used for general AI model training can also be applied to LLM pre-training.
-For example, data parallelism~\cite{DBLP:journals/corr/abs-2006-15704, Shallue2018MeasuringTE} involves splitting the training dataset into multiple subsets on separate nodes.
-Each node computes gradients independently and then shares them with others to update the model parameters.
-Pipeline parallelism~\cite{Huang2018GPipeET, Harlap2018PipeDreamFA} divides the input minibatch into several smaller batches, and then distributes the execution of these microbatches across multiple GPUs.
-Tensor parallelism~\cite{xu2021efficient, megatron_LM_2021, wang2022tesseract, Bian2021MaximizingPI} splits the model's weight matrices across multiple nodes.
-Each node is responsible for executing the forward and backward passes with a segment of the model's weights and their computed results are then aggregated.
-Although these parallelism techniques tackle the computing and memory constraints for training LLMs, they are still limited in maintaining computation, communication and development efficiency when fitting all of the runtime states, including gradients, optimizer states and activation states into limited memory.
-To bridge this gap, Zero Redundancy Data Parallelism (ZeRO)~\cite{zero_2020} provides three stages of optimization to partition the intermediate states during pre-training across different nodes.
-Specifically, ZeRO-1 only partitions the optimizer states, and ZeRO-2 partitions both the optimizer states and the gradients.
-Both ZeRO-1 and ZeRO-2 reduce runtime memory compared to data parallelism, while only consuming the same communication volume as data parallelism.
-ZeRO-3 provides a more aggressive partitioning that also splits the model parameter across the nodes compared with ZeRO-1 and ZeRO-2.
-Although runtime memory is further reduced through ZeRO-3, there is a modest 50\% increase in communication overhead under this stage.
+\textbf{System-Level Pre-Training Efficiency Optimization.} Due to high demand on memory and compute resources, LLMs are usually pre-trained across multiple compute nodes in a distributed manner.
+Therefore, most system-level optimization techniques are designed in the setting of large-scale distributed training.
+For instance, Zero Redundancy Data Parallelism (ZeRO)~\citep{zero_2020} provides three stages of optimization to partition various training states across different devices.
+Specifically, ZeRO-1 only partitions the optimizer states, whereas ZeRO-2 partitions both the optimizer states and the gradients.
+ZeRO-3 further partitions the model parameters across devices compared with ZeRO-1 and ZeRO-2.
+Although runtime memory is further reduced through ZeRO-3, there is about 50\% increase in communication volume.
 Therefore, it is recommended to use ZeRO-3 within a node to minimize the communication time while using ZeRO-1 and ZeRO-2 across nodes.
-Fully Sharded Data Parallel (FSDP)~\cite{Zhao2023PyTorchFE} shares a similar idea for optimization, and designs a hybrid sharding strategy to allow users to define which nodes or processes to partition the gradients, parameter, and optimizer states across different nodes.
-In the case when the weight memory exceeds the aggregated memory that can be provided by all of the compute nodes, ZeRO-Offload~\cite{ren2021zerooffload} enables offloading to CPU for any stage of ZeRO, and ZeRO-Infinity~\cite{Zero_infinity_2021} provides a way to offload to NVMe drives in addition to CPU memory.
+Fully Sharded Data Parallel (FSDP)~\citep{Zhao2023PyTorchFE} shares a similar idea for optimization, and designs a hybrid sharding strategy to allow users to define which nodes or processes to partition the gradients, model parameters, and optimizer states across different nodes.
+In the case when the weight memory exceeds the aggregated memory that can be provided by all of the compute nodes, ZeRO-Offload~\citep{ren2021zerooffload} enables offloading any stage of ZeRO to CPU memory, whereas ZeRO-Infinity~\citep{Zero_infinity_2021} provides a mechanism to offload to NVMe drives in addition to CPU memory.
 However, it is quite difficult to maintain performance using these two alternatives, as the data movement between CPU and GPU is slow.
 Lastly, training LLMs on numerous GPUs consumes a massive amount of energy, Zeus~\citep{zeus:nsdi23} and Perseus~\citep{perseus:arxiv23} are proposed to optimize energy consumption by finding the best GPU-level configurations based on the unique LLM characteristics.
 The evaluation shows that Perseus reduces energy consumption of large model training by up to 30\%.